jared-oreilly/sawo-nn/README.md

 7. The search has now been launched, and the runners should immediately begin evaluating their assigned members, with your patience ensuring they are getting the correctly updated files.
 8. You can track the progress of the search in Controller, by scrolling down to the currently executing code block, which shows you which generation the search is on.
 Note that the searches done in the research take between 4 to 5 hours to execute.

+**NOTE**: Keep all tabs needed for the search open, and do not disconnect from the Internet.
+Colab will terminate the execution of a notebook if it does not frequently receive a 'ping' from the opened notebook on your computer.

 ### Performance samples and comparison
 1. In the My Drive/Colab Notebooks/TestSAWO folder on Google Drive, double click on the SampleComparison notebook to open it, and wait for it to load.
 2. Once loaded, you can change the dataset used, as well as specify whether you want to completely regenerate the best SAWO-NN's performance sample on that dataset or just use the pre-computed performance sample.